DOODLE BUG

 Key Takeaways:

-• It features a welded steel tube, fabric-covered fuselage and tail combined with all-metal wings.
+• Construction features a welded steel tube fuselage and tail (fabric-covered) with all-metal wings, powered by a 90-hp Continental engine.

 See a mistake?
 Contact us.